|Treatment at the St. Elizabeth Breast Care Center|

 Preventative Services | Diagnostic Services | Multidisciplinary care (MDC) conference | Preparing for Breast Cancer Surgery class | Surgery | Clinical trials | Chemotherapy | Radiation | Support services | Survivorship program

 If you are over 40, you should also have an annual mammogram.
 3D and Digital mammography is offered at the hospital with same-day results is offered at the hospital.
 Along with regular self-exams, digital mammography is the best way to detect breast cancer early, when it is most treatable.

 While mammography is an excellent way to detect breast abnormalities, additional testing is often needed to determine whether the finding is malignant (cancerous) or benign.
 A biopsy, MRI or ultrasound is typically the next step.

 There are several types of breast biopsies, but all involve removing tissue from the breast and studying it under a microscope.
 A pathologist will examine the cells and make a diagnosis.
 In some cases, a diagnosis can be made using an MRI or ultrasound.

-At the Saint Elizabeth Breast Care Center, we make quick turnaround a priority in order to reduce the amount of time you have to spend waiting for an answer.
+At the St. Elizabeth Breast Care Center, we make quick turnaround a priority in order to reduce the amount of time you have to spend waiting for an answer.
 If the results are positive for breast cancer, we act quickly.
 Our patients move from diagnosis to treatment in an average of seven days (compared to the recommended standard of 21 days).
 The faster we move, the sooner you can get back to living life on your terms.

 Multidisciplinary care (MDC) conference